 Use the Find Full Text command in EndNote 20 to locate the full-text PDF articles of references already in your EndNote library.
 This feature will find publicly available or open access articles.

 You can also configure your EndNote preferences to query institutional resources when performing a Find Full Text search.
-Watch this video learn how to configure your Find Full Text preferences.
+Watch this video to learn how to configure your Find Full Text preferences.

 Import your archive of full-texts